Thulani Davis: Biography

 Davis graduated from the Putney School in 1966 and continued her education at Barnard College, from which she graduated in 1970.
 Davis also attended graduate school at the University of Pennsylvania and Columbia University.
 After graduating from Barnard, Davis moved to San Francisco, where she worked as a reporter for the San Francisco Sun-Reporter, reporting on news stories such as the Soledad Brothers trial and the Angela Davis case.

 Davis became a performing poet and worked with a number of musicians and poets in San Francisco.
 She also joined the Third World Artists Collective, collaborating with Ntozake Shange and others.

-Davis returned to New York City in the 1970s.
+In the 1970s, Davis returned to New York City.
 There, she wrote for the Village Voice for 13 years, eventually working her way up to serve as Senior Editor.

 In 1981, she introduced family friend and protégé Greg Tate to The Village Voice music editor Robert Christgau, who asked Tate to contribute to the Voice, where he quickly established himself as one of the influential cultural critics of his generation.

-In the mid-1980s Davis collaborated with her cousin, composer Anthony Davis, on creating their first opera.
+In the mid-1980s, Davis collaborated with her cousin, composer Anthony Davis, on creating their first opera.
 She wrote the libretto to X, The Life and Times of Malcolm X.

 The two collaborated again in the 1990s when Davis wrote the libretto to Amistad (1997), first produced by the Chicago Lyric Opera.